jamenendez11/Gatsby-Cluster-Tutorial/README.md

 ### MATLAB <a name="matlab"></a>

-I haven't used MATLAB in a while, but at least back when I did use it you had to specify some additional options for running a MATLAB script with `srun`.
+I haven't used MATLAB in a while, but back when I did use it you had to specify some additional options for running a MATLAB script with `srun`.
 Here is an example:
 ```
 srun /opt/matlab-R2014a/bin/matlab -nosplash -nodesktop -singleCompThread -r "script; exit"
 ```